Inventory Challenges Facing Today’s Telecom Retailer

 Supply-chain challenges are also compounded by staff shortages that all retailers are seeing, telecom stores being no exception.

-Justin Drage, Chief Growth Officer at VoiceComm, a vendor-managed inventory supplier and iQmetrix integrated partner, said, “When the supply chain is fractured the way it is right now and we have shipments that are getting stuck in a port or they’re not arriving on time, carriers in the United States just aren’t getting product they need.
+Justin Drage, Vice President of Partner Integrations at iQmetrix, who was formerly Chief Growth Officer at VoiceComm, a vendor-managed inventory supplier and iQmetrix integrated partner, said, “When the supply chain is fractured the way it is right now and we have shipments that are getting stuck in a port or they’re not arriving on time, carriers in the United States just aren’t getting product they need.
 Even when they do arrive there’s not enough personnel to be able to handle the inbound receiving or the outbound shipping.”

 Smart Inventory Ordering